They are busy, but they enjoy both.

 Some of them didn't say anything.

-My children were disappointed to see such a reaction, but I persuaded my children like this.
+My children were disappointed to see such a reaction, but I explained this to my children like this:

 One day, they said hello to a young man who was walking near the supermarket.

 He answered "Hi, how are you?" so fast.

 My children took some time to understand what they said.